 “In June 2015, I set off with 8 intrepid emergency physicians to teach emergency medicine to Mongolian doctors across a range disciplines.
 A strong relationship between Australian and Mongolian anaesthetists has been forged since 2001 when Dr David Pesod first represented Australia at an anaesthesia conference.

-About Ingrid Yuile, Ultrasound Educator, B.App.Sc (Exercise and Sport Science), Grad Dip (Med US), AMS
+Ingrid Yuile Ultrasound Educator, B.App.Sc (Exercise and Sport Science), Grad Dip (Med US), AMS

-Ingrid Yuile, an accredited ultrasound educator and medical sonographer with 7 years of experience scanning in hospitals and private clinics across the country, has always been involved in the training of junior sonographers in the work place.
+Ingrid is an accredited medical sonographer with 7 years of experience scanning in hospitals and private clinics across the country.
+She is passionate about ultrasound and has always been involved in the training of junior sonographers in the work place.
 Ingrid joins us part-time to enable her to continue clinical practice as a general sonographer.
 With a background in exercise and sport science, Ingrid’s main area of interest is musculoskeletal imaging.